Hospice vs. Palliative Care: Key Differences Explained

 Hospice vs. Palliative Care

-Hospice care and palliative care do have many aspects in common.
-Both of them focus on providing comfort and relief from pain.
-Both of them can be provided to patients with serious illnesses.
+Both focus on providing comfort and relief from pain.
+Both can be provided to patients with serious illnesses.

 But, there are some key differences between the two.
-These include:

 1. Goals and focus of care